 Employment Outlook and Salary Information

-Avionics technicians are in demand, and the national need for their skills is expected to increase by two percent from 2012 through 2022, according to the U.S. Bureau of Labor Statistics (BLS).
-The median hourly wage for avionics technicians was $27.36 in 2014, which translated into $56,910 per year, the BLS stated.
+Employment for avionics technicians is anticipated to show little or no change for the decade from 2014 through 2024, according to the U.S. Bureau of Labor Statistics (BLS).
+The median hourly wage for avionics technicians was $28.15 in 2015, which translated to $58,540 per year, the BLS states.